Mark Ronson: Personal life

-Ronson divides his time between London, Los Angeles, and New York.
+Ronson divides his time among London, Los Angeles, and New York.
 Since childhood, he has been a fan of English Premier League football club Chelsea F.C. and is also a fan of the New York Knicks basketball team.

 In 2009, Ronson was voted the most stylish man in the UK by GQ magazine.

 In 2011, a portrait of Ronson was painted by British artist Joe Simpson; the painting was exhibited around the UK, including a solo exhibition at the Royal Albert Hall in London.

 In 2015 he was named one of the magazine's 50 best dressed British men.

 On 20 August 2019, Ronson, along with several other celebrities, invested in a funding round for Lowell Herb Co, a California cannabis brand.
 He is known to be "a dedicated cannabis consumer".

+Ronson was friends with American singer, actress and model Aaliyah, meeting her at a photoshoot for Tommy Hilfiger and staying friends until Aaliyah's death in August 2001.

 Relationships

-In 2002, Ronson began dating the actress-singer Rashida Jones.
+In 2001, Ronson began dating the actress-singer Rashida Jones.
 They became engaged in March 2003, with Ronson proposing by creating a crossword puzzle with the message "Will you marry me."
 Their relationship ended approximately one year later.

 On 3 September 2011, Ronson married French actress and singer Joséphine de La Baume, who had previously appeared in the music video for "The Bike Song".
 On 16 May 2017, it was reported that de La Baume had filed for divorce from Ronson, listing the separation date as 21 April 2017.
 The divorce was finalized in October 2018.

 On 4 September 2021, Ronson announced his marriage to actress Grace Gummer, after a year of dating.
-On 13 October 2022, Gummer and Ronson announced they are expecting their first child.
+On 13 October 2022, Gummer and Ronson announced they were expecting their first child.
+Their first child, a daughter, was born in December 2022.
+In February 2025 they welcomed their second daughter.

-Lawsuit

-In 2017, Lastrada Entertainment claimed that "Uptown Funk" infringed the copyright of Zapp & Roger's 1980 hit song "More Bounce to the Ounce".
-A total of three lawsuits had been filed by different parties.